Navylera/VoldeNuit/README.md

     - Basic Camera, View and Viewport are provided.
     - By creating the Instance, it is automatically tracked and managed.

+- Sound
+    - If the extension of your audio file is .wav or .xnb, it is automatically tracked and loaded.
+    - 3D audio effects are provided.

 ... and more!

 </br></br>